mvolkmann/blog/src/swift/SwiftUI.md

 The following example uses a `Menu` to select the color used to fill a `Rectangle`.
+Menus can specify a `primaryAction` closure that is executed if the user taps the label rather than long pressing it.

 ```swift
 struct ContentView: View {